If you’re serious about saving, you will need to cut vehicle fuel costs.

 - Decelerate smoothly – The way you decelerate can have a significant impact on you car’s fuel consumption.
 It is better to decelerate smoothly by releasing the accelerator in time, leaving the car in gear.

 - Keep the car rolling – Avoiding bringing the car to a stop whenever possible also helps since starting from a halt uses more fuel.

 - Change the gear earlier – When you delay changing the gear you put additional strain on the engine, which means additional fuel expenditure.
 The AA recommends changing up at an engine speed of around 2,000 rpm in a diesel car or around 2,500 rpm in a petrol car.

-- Switch-off the air conditioner if not needed – Air conditioner increases the fuel consumption even if it is on low speeds.
+- Switch-off the air conditioner if not needed – An air conditioner increases fuel consumption even if it is set on low speeds.
 Switch-off the air conditioner if it is not necessary or open your windows on a hot day if you are driving in the countryside.

-- Stick to speed limits – It is not only against the law to drive faster but it is also less fuel-efficient.
-Driving at 60mph instead of 70mph uses 9% less fuel up to 15% more than at 50mph.
+- Stick to speed limits – It is not only against the law to drive too fast – it is also less fuel-efficient.
+Driving at 60mph instead of 70mph uses 9% less fuel and up to 15% more than at 50mph.
 Cruising at 80mph can use up to 25% more fuel than at 70mph.

-- Don’t be idle – Switch the engine off if you’re stuck in traffic and could be waiting for more than three minutes.
+- Don’t be idle – Switch the engine off if you’re stuck in traffic for more than three minutes.